 It’s in the beds in front of the house and it’s in the middle of the yard where there used to be a bed.
-I’m going to landscape the house, and this plastic and weed barrier cloth is sure to haunt me for many years to come.
+This plastic and weed barrier cloth is sure to haunt me for many years to come.
 Urrrrrrrrrrg!
 See the photos below.

 A lot of what you see in these photos is black plastic, some clear plastic, but there’s also a great deal of weed barrier fabric scattered around these beds.

 The mulch breaks down over time and eventually becomes the best topsoil you’ve ever seen.
 Weed seed blows in, and because you now have topsoil on top of the weed barrier cloth, the weeds grow like crazy, on top of the weed barrier cloth.

 Trust me, I’ve dealt with this so many times it makes me crazy to think about it.
-Now I own a house that came with this built in nightmare.
+Now I own a house that came with this built-in nightmare.
 I’ll deal with it once again, but I won’t be happy about it.

-As a matter of fact, the mess that I inherited it so bad that I won’t even be able to remove these materials because they deteriorated to the point that if I pull on them they just break.
+As a matter of fact, the mess that I inherited is so bad that I won’t even be able to remove these materials because they deteriorated to the point that if I pull on them they just break.

 If you put stone over the weed barrier fabric you still get weeds.
-Eventually dust and dirt will find their way between the stones and along come the weeds.
+Eventually, dust and dirt will find their way between the stones and along come the weeds.
 Same situation as with mulch.
-With stone it usually takes a little longer, but it will happen.
+With stone, it usually takes a little longer, but it will happen.

 I think one even mentioned washing it.
-For this purpose I think the weed barrier fabric would be perfect because it’s not left down over the winter, nor is it left down long enough for the weeds to work their way through it.
+For this purpose, I think the weed barrier fabric would be perfect because it’s not left down over the winter, nor is it left down long enough for the weeds to work their way through it.